 Do take as much maca as you want, within reason.

 People in the Andes often eat multiple servings of the root daily, so there is no hard upper limit on the amount you can take.
 This is because maca is a food, even though you can use it as a supplement.
-Because it is a food, you can’t overdose on it; however, the right amount to take can vary from individual to individual. rarely ever severe so you don’t have to worry about serious issues from taking too much.
+Because it is a food, you can’t overdose on it; however, the right amount to take can vary from individual to individual.
+Any side effects are rarely ever severe, so you don’t have to worry about serious issues from taking too much.
 Generally speaking, you can take more of it if you are on the heavier side; less if your body weight is lower.

 If you want to be careful, you should start out using it in moderation and then increase once you determine your tolerance.
 Slow progression is necessary since some first-time maca users do suffer from intestinal distress.
+A very small percentage of new users of maca report insomnia and anxiety similar to the side effects of excessive caffeine consumption.

 Do store maca properly.